azymohliad/anki-sonaveeb/README.md

 Simply input an Estonian word in any conjugational form, and generate a flashcard containing its principal forms along with a translation into your preferred language in one click.

-Dictionary data is provided by [Sõnaveeb](https://sonaveeb.ee/), with fallback to [Google Translate](https://translate.google.com) for missing translations.
+Dictionary data is obtained from [Sõnaveeb](https://sonaveeb.ee/), with fallback to [Google Translate](https://translate.google.com) for missing translations.

 ![screenshot](https://github.com/azymohliad/anki-sonaveeb/assets/4020369/7d7d4fdc-f6a1-4891-814e-58903cbf08c0)